Commack School District: Academics

 Commack Middle School was awarded first place in the Long Island Regional Middle School Science Bowl academic competition at Brookhaven National Laboratory on April 14, 2007, and went on to take seventh place in the academic competition in the National Middle School Science Bowl that same year.
-The Commack Middle School also won the Long Island Regional Middle School Science Bowl in March of 2012, March 2014 and in March of 2016.
+The Commack Middle School also won the Long Island Regional Middle School Science Bowl in March 2012, March 2014, and March 2016.

 Commack High School was recognized as a National Blue Ribbon school of excellence in 2021.

 The Suffolk County Reading Council has recognized the Commack School District's elementary schools for their achievements in the area of literacy.

+Athletics

+Cougarettes Kickline

+The Commack High School Cougarettes are one of the most accomplished kicklines in the country.
+They have won 28 titles across several divisions.
+This includes many titles in the 1990s (including in 1997, where they also won Long Island), winning both the medium and large varsity kick divisions in 2013, four straight NDA large varsity kick titles in 2022, 2023, 2024, and 2025 and three in those four years in NDA medium varsity kick.
+After their 2024 win they were invited to the Suffolk County Legislature along with Commack High School Bowling.
+They participate in events such as Jazz, Pom-Pom, Team Performance, and Hip-Hop.

+Commack Baseball

+The Commack High School baseball team won four straight Suffolk County titles from 2021 to 2024, including Long Island Championships in 2021, 2023, and 2024.
+They also won Suffolk County in 1965, 1997, and 2017.
+Commack High School South won Suffolk County in 1973 and 1977, and Long Island in 1977.
+Commack High School North won Suffolk County in 1984.

 Demographics

 The tables below describe the school district's demographic data for the last three school years that have been made available by the New York State Education Department.